J4NN0/wordlist-generator/README.md

          You have to choose only the max size of the strings that will be generated.
 The strings will be composed by the whole alphabet (lower case, upper case or both).

-         For examplee, with a max string size of 3:
+         For instance, with a string up to three characters long:

-         - Mode *`Uppercase`* will generate a total of 18278 strings.
+         - *`Uppercase`* mode will generate a total of 18278 strings.
-         - Mode *`Lowercase`* will generate a total of 18278 strings.
+         - *`Lowercase`* mode will generate a total of 18278 strings.
-         - Mode *`Both`* will generate a total of 143364 strings.
+         - *`Both`* mode will generate a total of 143364 strings.

          e.g. `lowercase` mode: